 Honda expects the farm to generate the electricity needed for its annual car production in Brazil which is currently around 140,000 units.

 The project, one of the first of its kind by an automaker, is part of an effort by Honda to reduce carbon-dioxide emissions from its global products by 30 percent by 2020, compared to 2000 levels.

-Want to hear more?
-Read the full story here.
+Want to learn more?
+Read the full Green Car Reports story.